Merovex/innovators-reading-list/mattis.md

 5. Avoid "Dramatic Instance fallacy," which he defines differently than you find online.
 He said a dramatic event in your life will create a vividness that will lead to bias which in turn becomes racism (he was talking combat).
 Kill racism, relieve officers who are smitten with it.

-6. "Be unapologetic about your opinion and culture.
+6. "Be unapologetic about your opinion and culture."